 The following morning, the press wrote of an “uprising of kindness” (insurrection de la bonté.)
 Over the next few weeks, donations were sorted out and distributed all over France, often through the emerging network of Emmaus communities where the homeless were given food and shelter.
 Emmaus volunteers were former homeless people who had learned to depend for survival on their own efforts, reselling refurbished furniture, books and scraps.
-L’Abbé Pierre was everywhere, delivering rousing speeches; visiting politicians to push for new legislation to forbid landlords from evicting tenants during winter months; holding the hands of women and children while visiting shelters.
+L’Abbé Pierre was everywhere, delivering rousing speeches, visiting politicians to push for new legislation to forbid landlords from evicting tenants during winter months, (the legislation eventually passed,) holding the hands of women and children while visiting shelters.
 As a result of his tireless campaigning, the French government finally undertook a large program of housing reconstruction.

 |Leaving the Elysée Palace after meeting with the French President (1954)|

 Years went by.
 L’Abbé Pierre did not slow down, always prompt to denounce injustice, not only in France but in the rest of the world where he was often seen with international leaders.
 Even when he turned down the Legion of Honor and other prestigious awards to protest the lack of official efforts towards the poor, he also understood the need to rub shoulders with politicians to get results.

 Always frank and often controversial, he wrote books about various topics, publicly disagreeing with Pope John Paul II on the issues of priest celibacy, the union of gay couples, the use of contraception, or the ordination of women as priests.